Right to Protection's Quick Pivot to a War Footing

 Galkin and his team quickly formulated both short and medium term responses to deliver practical aid to hundreds of thousands of people.
 Their new mission, as stated on R2P’s website, which was taken down by a massive cyberattack the day before the war started and took a week to restore, is to help “people who have suffered as a result of the war in Ukraine.”
 In the immediate term, R2P is implementing a direct cash distribution program that gives recipients three months of modest funding, no questions asked, to cover needs that in-kind donations can’t.
 As well as helping the displaced, it brings them into conversation with those from R2P who can provide further support.

-Also for immediate relief, R2P established a phone hotline to provide both useful information and psychological counseling in the face of the mass confusion and stress of war.
+Also for immediate relief, R2P established a telephone hotline to provide both useful information and psychological counseling in the face of the mass confusion and stress of war.
 As a further measure to provide connective social tissue in a society that has been ripped apart, R2P staffers regularly visit temporary housing dormitories, to assess needs and be a visible presence offering reassurance to IDPs.
 Finally, R2P has continued its prewar programs helping stateless persons and assisting existing IDPs – replacing lost or destroyed documents and navigating social services.

 Victoria Stepanuk is living in temporary housing for IDPs, after fleeing fighting in Luhansk Oblast with her daughter and grand-daughter.
 (Alan Chin for HIAS)